C24IO/SM-E2E-CHZAR/README.md

 2. To create a SageMaker Model We would need to have a container to run inference code against our model artefacts.
 Towards that end, we have a preconfigured container image template in the github repo - SM-E2E-CHZAR/container.
 Please navigate to SM-E2E-CHZAR/container. and execute ```./build_and_push.sh sm-e2e-chzar-container ``` This step would take about 10 mins or so to complete.
 3. Details about the engineering of this docker image are dealt with more details in this [sample notebook](https://github.com/awslabs/amazon-sagemaker-examples/blob/master/advanced_functionality/scikit_bring_your_own/scikit_bring_your_own.ipynb) and a [published blog](https://aws.amazon.com/blogs/machine-learning/train-and-host-scikit-learn-models-in-amazon-sagemaker-by-building-a-scikit-docker-container/).
 4. If you note the steps that are used to create this endpoint - we use the [CPU version](https://github.com/fastai/fastai/blob/master/environment-cpu.yml) of files needed as compared to [GPU version](https://github.com/fastai/fastai/blob/master/environment.yml) that we used for training.
 5. Once this step is complete, you should navigate to AWS ECS console and checkout the container that we just pushed.
 Now copy the Repository URI which looks like this - `111652037296.dkr.ecr.us-east-1.amazonaws.com/sm-e2e-chzar-container`.
 We use this later in model creation.
+6. Before we move on to the actual SageMaker model creation, lets upload our model artifacts into S3.
+Do this on your Cloud9 Terminal

+    1. Navigate into the cloned github repo - `SM-E2E-CHZAR/model`
+    2. Here you can find a pretrained model - `model.tar.gz`
+    3. Let's upload it to our S3 bucket we created earlier - ```aws s3 cp model.tar.gz  s3://sagemaker-1191-us-east-1-111652037296/```

 6. Now we move on to Model Creation in SageMaker -
     1. Navigate to Dashboard->Inference->Models->Click `Create model`
     2. Model name - `sm-2e2-chzar-model`